monte-language/monte/docs/source/intro.rst

 low level machine manipulation.
 So do not try to use Monte for writing device drivers.

-Monte's performance is currently quite unfavorable compared to raw C at the moment, and additionally, Monte's target niches are largely occupied by other dynamic languages with JIT-compiler-based runtimes, so it is not a design goal to compete with C or other memory-unsafe languages.
+Monte's performance is currently quite unfavorable compared to raw C, and additionally, Monte's target niches are largely occupied by other dynamic languages with JIT-compiler-based runtimes, so it is not a design goal to compete with C or other memory-unsafe languages.

 Preface to Monte Documentation
 ------------------------------